Investing in Robotics Companies and Stocks

 Military and Security Drones

 With 1.1 million people getting paid close to $30,000 a year as security guards in the U.S., back-of-the-napkin math tells us that the annual cost of guarding things sits at around $33 billion a year.
-That’s why there are a wide variety of drones and robots taking over these tasks.
+That’s why there are a wide variety of drones and robots taking over these tasks like Knightscope’s robotic security guards.
 Besides perimeter surveillance and alerting flesh-and-blood security personnel, they can also be used to patrol large swaths of land or even act as lifeguards.
 Of course, round-the-clock surveillance means that battery swapping needs to take place “on the fly.”
 One startup that builds such turnkey solutions with battery swapping stations is Airobotics.

 Another security consideration is drones themselves which leads to the development of anti-drone technologies.
 Drones chasing drones, sensors overtaking and landing trespassers, and trained birds hunting down drones are all anti-drone methods startups are experimenting with.
-Two anti-drone companies also had IPOs on the Austalian Stock Exchange.
-While Droneshield (DRO) is still listed, Department 13 delisted and went back to private ownership.
+Two anti-drone companies also had IPOs on the Australian Stock Exchange.
+While DroneShield (DRO.AX) is still listed, Department 13 delisted and went back to private ownership.

 Consumer Drones and Other Types of Drones

-The third main category for drones is ‘consumer drones’ where China’s DJI, a private company, leads the pack.
-Challengers are working on their own turnkey solutions or selected niches in the value chain.
+The third main category for drones is “consumer drones” where China’s DJI, a private company, leads the pack.
+Challengers are working on their own turnkey solutions or selected niches in the value chain such as autonomous surveying or surveillance.
 Crowdfunding seems to be the funding method of choice for manufacturers of small, low-cost UAVs.

 Underwater drones and drone ships enabled by satellites are just two additional examples that stretch the definition of drones.
 The same is true for autonomous robots, jetpacks, and flying motorcycles.
 Whatever names we choose to use, terminology matters little when it comes to investing in a growth opportunity like drones.